Italian focaccia with spiced potatoes

 - Add flour, oil and salt and work by hand (the dough will be sticky) or in stand mixer fitted with a dough hook for 10 minutes or until the dough separate from the bowl walls during the kneading process.

 - Cover the bowl with the plastic wrap and let it rise in a warm place for 1 hour or until it doubles the volume.
 After this time grease slightly your hands woth olive oil and take the dough out from the bowl.
 Put the dough on the baking tray lined with baking paper and create 1 cm high squere.
 Using a very sharp knife, a mandolin slicer or a vegetable slicer cut your peeled potatoes into very thin slices and place them over the surface of the dough.
 Cover the focaccia with a cotton cloth and let it rise in a warm place for another 40 minutes.
+The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - Stir 2 tablespoons of olive oil with half a teaspoon of turmeric, half a teaspoon of smoked paprika and half a teaspoon of curry.
 Brush the potatoes with prepared oil, sprinkle with some salt and cook in a preheated oven at 220 °C for about 20 minutes.